Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/SMKzQVx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-28. You can also right click their name and click on “Reset Password” and create a new one!
-Check the unlock account if it is locked and hit ok!
+29. You can also right click their name and click on “Reset Password” and create a new one!
+Check the box by unlock account and hit ok!
 </p>
 <br />
 </p>